Chapter 9:

 I retreat into the small room, closing the door behind me.
 It contains little more than a straw-stuffed mattress on a low frame and a small, high window that lets in a sliver of moonlight.

 I strip off my ruined clothes, the damp fabric clings unpleasantly to my skin.
 I pull the clean nightgown over my head.
-A simple comfort like this feels monumental.
+A simple comfort that feels monumental.

-I sit there, on the edge of the bed and just stare at my foot, now clad in nothing.
+I sit there, on the edge of the bed and just stare at my ankle.
 No swelling.
-No discoloration.
+No discolouration.
 Just my own two feet, ready to carry me.

 A quiet knock comes at the door, and Elara enters with a wooden bowl of stew.
 Steam rises from it, carrying the rich aroma of meat, root vegetables, and herbs.
 She places it on the floor beside the bed along with a wooden spoon and a cup of water.

-“Eat,” she says softly.
-“It will help.”
+"Eat." she says softly.
+"It’ll help you feel better."
 She doesn't wait for a reply, just gives my shoulder a gentle squeeze before leaving and closing the door behind her.

 I pick up the bowl.
 It’s warm in my hands.
-I lift the spoon, my movements slow, almost robotic, and take the first bite.
-The stew is thick and savory, the meat tender, the vegetables soft.
+I lift the spoon, and take the first bite.
+I don’t even hesitate to consider what might be in this stew.
+Food is food afterall.
+The stew is thick and savory, the meat tender and what appear to be vegetables are soft.

 With each spoonful, a little bit of heat spreads through my chest.
 I eat slowly, deliberately, focusing on the sensation of the meal, my first meal in my new life.